chef-boneyard/windows/README.md

 #### Properties

-- `name` - name attribute.
-The shortcut to create/modify.
+- `shortcut_name` - The name for the shortcut if it differs from the resource name.
+Name property
-- `target` - what the shortcut links to
+- `target` - Where the shortcut links to.
 - `arguments` - arguments to pass to the target when the shortcut is executed
 - `description` - description of the shortcut
 - `cwd` - Working directory to use when the target is executed